The responsible administrator for this section is the Office of Residential Life. The Office of Student Affairs has approval authority.

 7.3.
 Room Assignment Change Requests

-Students who wish to consider changing their room assignment must contact the Office of Residential Life via their locally-assigned Assistant Director to inquire about the possibility of a move.
+Students who wish to consider changing their room assignment must contact the Office of Residential Life via their locally-assigned Community Development Coordinator or other professional staff member to inquire about the possibility of a move.
 All moves must be approved and coordinated by the Office of Residential Life.

 7.4.
 College-Owned Furniture